IAA Bielatal

 History of mining activity in Altenberg

 The Altenberg deposit is one of the most important tin deposits in Europe.
-The beginning of mining dates back to the 15th century.
+Mining dates back to the 15th century.
 The mineral mined is cassiterite (SnO2).
-Thanks to its high density (6.8-7 g/cm3), this can be easily extracted from the crushed ore by gravitation.
-The fine crushing of the ore was initially done manually, later by means of wet punching mills and in modern times with various mills.
-Initially, slurry trenches and later various troughs and hearths were used for enrichment.
-From 1934, a wet mechanical-flotation process was used, which reduced tin losses in the beneficiation process.
-After the political and economic changes in 1989-1990, mining activities in Altenberg had to be stopped due to lack of profitability.
+Thanks to its high density (6.8-7 g/cm3), it can be easily extracted gravitationally from the crushed ore.
+Fine crushing of the ore was initially carried out manually, later by means of wet punch mills and in modern times with various mills.
+Initially, slurry trenches were used for enrichment and later various chutes and hearths.
+From 1934, a wet mechanical flotation process was used, which reduced tin losses during the treatment process.
+After the political and economic changes in 1989-1990, mining activities in Altenberg had to be discontinued due to a lack of profitability.
 In the period from 1446 to 1991, 31.6 million tons of ore were extracted.
-The mining period from 1947 to 1991 was the most significant, with a total crude ore throughput of 20.6 million t and a production of 38,694 t of tin in concentrate (Weinhold, 2002).
-This corresponds to a recovered metal content of about 1.9 kg Sn/t ore.
-The rather high Sn content in the tailings of about 0.2% shows that the recovery was lower than 50%.
+The mining period from 1947 to 1991 was the most significant, with a total raw ore throughput of 20.6 million tons and a production of 38,694 tons of tin in concentrate (Weinhold, 2002).
+This corresponds to an extracted metal content of approx. 1.9 kg Sn/t ore.
+The rather high Sn content in the tailings of approx. 0.2 % shows that the recovery was less than 50 %.

 Projects and activities at the Bielatal Tailing